jdtogni78/FamilyFund-public/README.md

 * It can calculate its total value based on its portfolio
 * It can calculate the fund share price

-### Fund Changelog
+#### Fund Changelog
+* Input: only through activity
 * All changes to funds and portfolio should be tracked
 * Track: changes to funds, changes to portfolios

 ### V2

 #### Funds (Updates)
-* Have sale restriction (%)
 * Has matching rules
 * It can calculate the unallocated funds (that don’t belong to Fund Holders)

 #### Matching Rules
+* What: Rules that represent an incentive to share holders, additional shares to be added to fund share holders that purchase shares within a year.
+* Input: manual
-* Has Name, $ range, date period, match(%)
+* Fields: Has Name, $ range, date period, restriction period, match(%)
+* Restriction period: if balance of sales or borrows is negative within this period, reduce from matching amount
 * Matching rules are global, independent of funds and portfolios

-#### Fund Share Holders
+#### Share Holders
+* Input: manual
 * Name, email, type (person/reserve)
 * CC email list (comma separated text, optional)

-#### Fund Holder Shares
+#### Fund Shares Balance
+* Input: only through fund transactions
+* What: Represent how many shares each account holder owns and borrowed.
-* Has Fund Holder, share type (purchase, borrow, sale), portfolio asset id, shares (double)
+* Fields: Has Fund Holder, share type (own, borrowed), Fund id, amount of shares (double), last update
-* Have shares of Funds (not assets)
- * All changes should be tracked in a Fund Holder share history
-* Have borrowed shares of Funds - and a historical table

 ### V3
 #### Infrastructure
 * SMS Setup
 * PDF Generation

+#### Funds (Updates)
+* Have sale restriction (%) - maximum amount of the fund that can be sold, further amounts must be borrowed

 #### Fund Holder Quarterly Report
-* Report will be triggered by command line
+* Report will be triggered by API
-* Output is PDF
+* Output is an email with an attached PDF
-* Will be sent via email
+* PDF Content
  * Matching rule status (if borrowing or sales last year, shows as on not available)
  * Borrowing status
  * Sale Restriction %
  * Overall Fund Performance (includes line graph)
  * Last Year Fund Performance
  * Total shares/value

 #### Fund Share Transactions
-* Fund Holders can borrow or purchase shares
+* What: Represent each change in fund shares
+* Input: API for adding transactions, which updates fund shares balance
+* Fields: Has Share Holder, share type (purchase, sale, borrow, repay), Fund id, amount of shares (double), date
-* Generates email
+* Generates email with the change details
-* This actions will be performed by command line
 * Purchases
  * Apply the matching rules - validate qualification, add extra shares
   * Matching is reduced by last years sales/borrowing amount